Xeronaus/Cedaruke/README.md

 - Xeronaus (English, Indonesian)

 # Support
-If you want to support the mod, there are many ways to do it.
-You can just play the mod, share it with your friends, give feedback, or star the repository!
+If you would like to support the mod, there are several ways to do so.
+You can simply play the mod, share it with your friends, provide feedback, or star the repository!

-Any support is appreciated.
-Thanks guys!
+Any form of support is greatly appreciated.
+Thank you!

 # Development Status
 The mod is still in development.
 Expect some features to be incomplete, unbalanced, and buggy.
 Performance issues may arise, so please keep that in mind.